zhexuphd/home/index.md

 When I’m not immersed in academia, you’ll likely find me hiking, mountaineering, or bouldering with my wife and our little one in various parts of the world.

-## Areas of Specialization

-- **Crisis and Conflict Communication:** mediation of human vulnerability, politics of humanitarian journalism, public moral passivity, refugee and asylum seekers
-- **Computational and Immersive Journalism:** computing the news, technocolonialism in journalism, plausibility illusion in VR storytelling, algorithmic accountability and transparency, journalistic data mining

 ## News

 - **[Aug.
 2024]** Thrilled to join LMU Munich as a research associate and meet so many wonderful new colleagues!